panuph/statechartx/README.md

 The goal of this extension is to simplify and ease the way a workflow is created and defined.
 This extension is by no means a layer of software on top of statechart, as the user still has to use statechart to achieve their goal.
-See the example code for more practical usage.
+See the example code in example.py for example usage.